 Guests can use a fitness club located close to the hotel as a complimentary activity.
 It includes a range of cardio equipment as well as yoga, pilates, spinning and other classes.

-At just 12 miles away and 20 minutes of driving time, Wentworth Mansion is convenient to Charleston’s airport.
+At just 12 miles away and 20 minutes of driving time, Wentworth Mansion is rather close to Charleston’s airport.
 There’s a taxi queue at the airport or visitors can book airport transfer services right to the hotel before their arrival.

 Main Attractions Around Wentworth Mansion